Learning Visual Feedback Control for Dynamic Cloth Folding: Results

 \section{Results}

-We evaluate the folding performance of the different policies by measuring the sum of the distances of the grasped and non-grasped corners to their goals $d_{\text{sum}}=\sum_{i=0}^{0,1} \lVert\mathbf{p}_{i}-\mathbf{g}_{i}\rVert_2$ once each trajectory has finished.
-It should be noted that $d_\text{sum}$ was used in the reward function during training so measuring it serves to assess Sim2Real transfer quality.
-To determine whether any difference in the evaluation metrics between the methods are statistically significant we use the Mann-Whitney U test for the real world experiments (Section~\ref{sec:results-real}).
+We evaluate the folding performance of the different policies by measuring the sum of the distances \eqref{eq:distance} of the grasped and non-grasped corners to their goals once each trajectory has finished.
+It should be noted that $d_\text{sum}$ was used in the reward function during training, so this measure serves also to assess the sim-to-real transfer quality.
+To determine whether any difference in the evaluation metrics between the methods is statistically significant we use the Mann-Whitney U test for the real-world experiments (Section~\ref{sec:results-real}).
 We choose a statistical significance level of 0.05 prior to the evaluations to assess whether the underlying distributions of the corner distance measurements across evaluations differ at least by the amount reported.